-• To equip the students with standard concepts and tools at an intermediate to advanced level mathematics to develop the confidence and ability among the students to handle various real-world problems and their applications.
+Course Educational Objective: To equip the students with standard concepts and tools at an intermediate to advanced level mathematics to develop the confidence and ability among the students to handle various real-world problems and their applications.

-Course Outcomes: At the end of the course, the student will be able to
+Course Outcomes: At the end of this course, the student will be able to

-CO1 CO2 Apply matrix algebra techniques to solve engineering problems.
-Use Eigen values and Eigen vectors concept to find nature of quadratic form, inverse and powers of matrix.
-Apply Apply CO3 Expand various functions using Mean value theorems.
-Understand
+CO1: Apply matrix algebra techniques to solve engineering problems.
+(Apply-L3)

+CO2: Use Eigen values and Eigen vectors concept to find nature of quadratic form, inverse and powers of matrix.
+(Apply-L3)

-CO3 Expand various functions using Mean value theorems.
+CO3: Expand various functions using Mean value theorems.
+(Understand-L2)